 Timescale Targets Plan Aim/Outcome Annually To review annually all areas of the academy in order to ensure there are no physical barriers to access for current and prospective students with disabilities.
 Make any necessary low key adjustments as children with disabilities progress through the academy to maximize physical access, improve acoustics and maximize visual clues e.g. Fit ramps and handrails.
 Make sure pathways around the academy are safe and well signed.
 Access to all areas of the academy for all students.
 Increased student autonomy.
 Ongoing Academy plans to take into account the needs of students and visitors with physical difficulties and sensory impairments, when planning and undertaking future improvements and refurbishments of the site and premises, in order to improve access over successive financial years.
 Make arrangements for parking near the academy gate/in car park.
 Emergency and evacuation systems to inform all students e.g. flashing lights.
-Use of tactile signs.
-Signs in Braille.
-When redecorating choose colour schemes with appropriate contrast and harmony for students with visual impairment, autism or epilepsy.
 Furniture and equipment selected, adjusted and located appropriately.
-Fit disabled toilets on all levels of the academy.